PatrickKosinski/R-coding/Katz-Back-Off/ReadMe.txt

 Patrick Kosinski 2021/02/01

 This github-repository shows every part of the implementation of the Katz-Back-Off word prediction model.
 This was part of coursera's data science capstone.
 Due to copyright concerns, I decided to not upload the data.
+For some theoretical background on Katz-Back-Off, please refer to https://rpubs.com/PatrickKosinski91/719470

 The shiny app can be found under the following link: